intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 - [Upgrading Nauta](#upgrading-nauta)
 - [Deleting Nauta](#deleting-nauta)

-## Creating an Inventory or Configuration File

-The Inventory file defines where your master and worker nodes reside, and how to access them.
-The Configuration file defines  your proxy settings, network quirks and filesystem preferences.
-Should you need to create an _Inventory_ and/or _Configuration_ the instructions are below.

-### Inventory File Creation

-To create Nauta's _Inventory file_, do the following:

-1. Copy the Inventory file example information: [Inventory File Information](../Inventory_Tasks/IT.md).

-1. Modify the newly created Inventory file to suit your needs using your favorite text editor (vi for example).

-### Configuration File Creation

-To modify Nauta's Configuration file to define your proxy, network quirks and filesystem preferences.
-To create the configuration file:

-1. Copy the Configuration file example information: [Configuration File Information](../Configuration_Tasks_Variables/CTV.md).

-1. Modify the newly created Configuration file to suit your needs using your favorite text editor (vi for example).

 ## Kernel Upgrade

-If you run Linux* kernel prior to 4.* version it is recommended that you upgrade it on all nodes of a cluster before performing a platform installation.
+If you run Linux kernel prior to 4.* version it is recommended that you upgrade it on all nodes of a cluster before performing a platform installation.

 Running heavy training jobs on workers with the operating system kernel older than 4.* may lead to hanging the worker node.
 - See [Red Hat Bugzilla – Bug 1507149](https://bugzilla.redhat.com/show_bug.cgi?id=1507149) for more information.